ITensor/ITensors.jl/docs/src/AdvancedUsageGuide.md

 ## Installing and updating ITensors.jl

 The ITensors package can be installed with the Julia package manager.
-From the Julia REPL, type `]` to enter the Pkg REPL mode and run:
+Assuming you have already downloaded Julia, which you can get [here](https://julialang.org/downloads/), from the Julia REPL, type `]` to enter the Pkg REPL mode and run:
 ```
 ~ julia
 ```
 ```julia
 julia> ]